-Financial Transaction Support Services - Including services directly related to a financial transaction including, but not limited to escrow verification services, accounting services, and financial printing services.
+Financial Transaction Support Services - Including services directly related to a financial transaction including, but not limited to escrow verification services, accounting services, nd financial printing services.

-Financial Instruments and Arrangements - Including financial instruments and arrangements primarily used as risk management strategies (including but not limited to swaps, caps, floors, collars, options, forward supply agreements, float contracts, and Guaranteed Investment Contracts), credit support (including but not limited to bond insurance, prety policies, letters of credit, and other credit enhancement facilities), and liquidity support (including but not limited to continuing covenant agreements, standby bond ourchase agreements, and lines of credit).
+Financial Instruments and Arrangements - Including financial instruments and arrangements primarily used as risk management strategies (including but not limited to swaps, caps, floors, collars, options, forward supply agreements, float contracts, and Guaranteed Investment Contracts), credit support (including but not limited to bond insurance, rrety policies, letters of credit, and other credit enhancement facilities), and liquidity support (including but not limited to continuing covenant agreements, standby bond purchase agreements, and lines of credit).

-Agency Services for the Sale of Financial Assets - Including, but not limited to, procuring the services of an agent to sell tax credits or other financial assets. ivestor Relations Services - Including services related to the research of or direct communication with the investors, either electronically or in person, nancial Compliance Services - Including services necessary to meet compliance requirements of bond covenants and regulators.
+Agency Services for the Sale of Financial Assets - including, but not limited to, procuring the services of an agent to sell tax credits or other financial assets. vestor Relations Services - Including services related to the research of or direct communication with the investors, either electronically or in person.

+nancial Compliance Services - Including services necessary to meet compliance requirements of bond covenants and regulators.

-Agreement Amount Contract Signatory Authority Contracts for the Procurement of Financial Instruments and > \$25,000,000 JEA Board Services \$10,000,000 to \$25,000,000 Chief Executive Officer Chief Financial Officer \$1,000,000 to \$10,000,000 \$100,000 to \$1,000,000 VP Financial Services Treasurer < \$100,000 All enabling agreements should be reviewed and approve d by the Office of Ge neral Counsel prior to signature.
-Documentation Decreasible for Detailer Amount Term Responsible Party Responsible for Retaining Procurement and Contract Documentation Any Any Treasurer Pro curement Methodology Type of Procurement Amount Approving Entity Procurement Guidelines Accelerated Bids If a short procurement timeframe is required, the JFA business unit may use an accelerated process to sell or procure supplies or services covered by this procurement exemption by is solicitation via email through JEA's Financial Advisor or directly to prospective bidders.
-Unc procurement method, JEA's Financial Advisor or staff of the VP Financial Services or will rec- bids directly from the bidders for quick evaluation by JEA staff and award of a contract.
-Accelerated blus Any Amount Treasurer procurement method, JEA's Financial Advisor or staff of the VP Financial Services or will receive bids directly from the bidders for quick evaluation by JEA staff and award of a contract.
-Unsolicited Offers Any Amount Any Amount Trooping
+Agreement Amount Contract Signatory Authority Contracts for the Procurement of Financial Instruments and > \$25,000,000 JEA Board Services \$10,000,000 to \$25,000,000 Chief Executive Officer Chief Financial Officer \$1,000,000 to \$10,000,000 \$100,000 to \$1,000,000 VP Financial Services < \$100,000 Treasurer All enabling agreements should be reviewed and approve d by the Office of G eneral Counsel prior to signature.
+Documentation Amount Term Responsible Party Responsible for Retaining Procurement and Contract Documentation Any Any Treasurer Pro curement Methodology Type of Procurement Amount Approving Entity Procurement Guidelines Accelerated Bids Any Amount Treasurer If a short procurement timeframe is required, the JEA business unit may use an accelerated bid process to sell or procure supplies or services covered by this procurement exemption by issuing solicitation via email through JEA's Financial Advisor or directly to prospective bidders.
+Under thi procurement method, JEA's Financial Advisor or staff of the VP Financial Services or will receive bids directly from the bidders for quick evaluation by JEA staff and award of a contract.
+Unsolicited Offers Any Amount Treasurer JEA may enter into contracts based on unsolicited offers for supplies or services covered by this procurement exemption without using a competitive bidding process.
+JEA staff or JEA's Financial Advisor may engage in negotiations with the party that provided the unsolicited offer to improve the terms, conditions and/or pricing.
+JEA will be allowed to take advantage of unsolicited offers when such procurements are determined to provide operational and/or economical advantage to JEA and acceptance of such offer is in JEA's best interest.